© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Clydach Ironworks (remains) and Smart's Bridge is a scheduled monument protected by Cadw under reference BR161.
 View the official record →

-Clydach Ironworks is a post-medieval and modern industrial site located in Breconshire, Wales, that represents the region's significant contribution to iron production during the eighteenth and nineteenth centuries.
+Clydach Ironworks is a post-medieval and modern industrial site located in Breconshire, Wales, which operated as an ironworks during the eighteenth and nineteenth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR161.

 Clydach Ironworks (remains) and Smart's Bridge dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Clydach Ironworks (remains) and Smart's Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR161.